harrison314/MassiveDynamicProxyGenerator/README.md

 container.RegisterInstanceProxy<IMessageService>(() => new MessageService());
 ```

-### Dangerous extensions for mock all unregistred types:
+### Dangerous extensions for mock all unregistred types

 ```cs
 using MassiveDynamicProxyGenerator.SimpleInjector;